jkroepke/helm-secrets/README.md

 For Linux RPM or DEB, sops is available here: [Dist Packages](https://go.mozilla.org/sops/dist/)

 #### SOPS git diff
-Git config part is installed with plugin but for fully functional work need ```.gitattributes``` file inside root directory of charts repo with content
+Git config part is installed with plugin but to be fully functional need ```.gitattributes``` file inside root directory of charts repo with content
 ```
 *.yaml diff=sopsdiffer
 ```